Cygon/nuclex-native-framework/Nuclex.Support.Native/ReadMe.md

 =====================

-This library contains general-purpose supporting code with a focus on small but well-organized pieces you can use throughout other projects to make you life easier.
+This library contains general-purpose supporting code with a focus on small but well-designed pieces you can use throughout other projects to make you life easier.

 There are unit tests for the whole library, so everything is verifiably